24f2009162-profsnl/research-labs/README.md

   - Success / failure state
   - Transaction hash / confirmation message

-  # KPP Level 2 extends the student wallet into a multi‑wallet Stellar dApp with a simple Soroban contract and real‑time status updates for contract calls.
+  # KPP Level 2 extends the student wallet into a multi‑wallet Stellar dApp with a simple Soroban contract and real‑time status updates for contract calls still developing .

 ### Contact Us
 We are **open for feedback** and collaboration.

-- Telegram: **Alfredo** – `@alfredo` (preferred for quick questions and dev chats)
+(preferred for quick questions and dev chats)
-- Rise In: **Twili** – available via the Rise In platform for program‑related discussions and feedback
+- Rise In: **Twili** OR Twisha on the whatsapp group of Rise in – available via the Rise In platform and whatsapp for program‑related discussions and feedback

 Feel free to reach out for:
 - Suggestions and feature ideas